Airline Companies, please do more

 However, the report finds that a few airlines are making strides in their recycling efforts.
 As an example, British Airlines has set a goal of sending zero waste to landfills in the UK by 2010.
 Virgin America has eliminated in-flight magazines to prevent waste, and has an in-flight green team that works to increase sustainability awareness.

 Other airlines are also stepping up their efforts.
-As examples, Delta recycles aluminum cans, plastic bottles, plastic trays, beverage cups, newspapers, and magazines on flights landing at many of the nation’s major airports, and Southwest’s on-ground recycling includes batteries, electronics, and used oil, although its in-flight recycling is limited.
+As examples, reviews over at Typtop about beverage cups, aluminum cans, plastic bottles, plastic trays,newspapers, and magazines on flights landing at many of the nation’s major airports, and Southwest’s on-ground recycling includes batteries, electronics, and used oil, although its in-flight recycling is limited.
 Southwest announced a co-mingled recycling program last October.